tjg23/amare.dev/README.md

 The theme uses a `CustomImage` component that automatically displays images using Astro’s optimized `<Image />` or a standard `<img>` tag depending on the source.

 - Content collection images (used in posts or pages) must be stored in `src/assets/` since they use Astro’s `image()` schema.
-- Site-config images (like the avatar, hero image, or social preview) can either be imported from `src/assets/` for optimization or referenced directly from `public/` if you prefer not to optimize them.
+- site.config images (like the avatar, hero image, or social preview) can either be imported from `src/assets/` for optimization or referenced directly from `public/` if you prefer not to optimize them.

 ## Project Structure